Exaster/ISA/README.md

 ## Acknowledgments

 - [Flutter](https://flutter.dev): The framework used to build this app.
-- [Dart](https://dart.dev/guides): The framework used to build this app.
+- [Dart](https://dart.dev/guides): The programming language used to build this app.

 ## See extra